General Mills introduces expensive, healthy new cereal

-They say breakfast is the most important meal of the day, so how much are you willing to spend on that meal?
+They say breakfast is the most important meal of the day, so how much are you willing to spend?
 General Mills announced Tuesday that it’s introducing a healthy but very expensive new cereal.

 The new cereal is called “Morning Summit.”
 It includes a variety of healthful ingredients such as dried cherries and cranberries, pumpkin seeds, almonds, and organic coconut oil.